-The VIC was Commodore’s first 8-bit machine to abandon the IEEE-488 interface from the PET, using a simpler serial bus known as IEC.
+The VIC was Commodore’s first 8-bit computer model to abandon the IEEE-488 interface from the PET, using a simpler serial bus known as IEC.
 It was much slower, but cheap, which was important for hitting the $299 price point.

 Commodore released the C-64 in 1982, and was still selling them in small quantities in 1994 when it went out of business.
-In the end, Commodore sold between 20 and 25 million of these machines.
+In the end, Commodore sold around 12 million examples of this computer model.
 It was the first 64K computer to sell for less than $600, and featured best-in-class graphics and sound for its time.
 Thanks to the 64 and VIC-20, Commodore had 60% of the computer market in 1984.